Along With Gluttony

 Me, I want it.
 Sex.

 This I know – a sexless marriage is a dead marriage.
+I am fortunate to have a sweet and loving marriage and we regularly try new things like DD/LG.
 Again I am not willing to debate this as I have lived it, observed others who have – both informally and clinically.

 Sex is not a sin.